-With an appointment, larger jobs can be done same-day; we understand many of our customers use their bicycle as a primary mode of transportation, and we are proud to offer this service.
-During peak season, the next available day for a larger job may be as a few business days out.
+With an appointment, larger jobs can be done same-day.
+We understand that, like us, many of our customers use their bicycle as a primary mode of transportation, and we are proud to offer same-day service.
+During peak season, the next available appointment for a larger job may be as a few business days out.
 Please plan ahead by calling or visiting our stores, or use the online appointment tool to the right.

 We are a full-service shop and can repair any bicycle, tricycle, trailer, stroller, wheelchair, or human-powered vehicle, including those with electric-assist.
 For the health and safety of our customers and staff, and as per OSHA ventilation requirements, we cannot allow gas-powered motors in our stores.
 In addition to our tune-up packages, we can also “spot tune” your bike to address specific issues.
 Please bring your bike into the store for a comprehensive estimate on any repair.
-While there are too many labor rates to list them all, below are our standard starting rates for some of the most common jobs we perform:
+While there are too many rates to list all of them, here are our starting rates for the most common jobs we perform:

 Flat fix: $6.
-This does not include the cost of an inner tube; most tubes are between five and eight dollars, depending on size and valve type.
-We endorse the practice of patching tubes, sell patch kits for two dollars, individual patches for thirty cents, and tubes of vulcanizing fluid for three dollars.
-We do not offer patching as a service (and even if we did, it would cost more than a tube).
-While most flats can be fixed simply by cleaning the tire and installing a tube, sometimes we need to replace your tire (options starting around $20), rim tape (four dollars), or a rubber rim strip (just a buck).
+This does not include the cost of an inner tube; most tubes are between six and eight dollars, depending on size and valve type.
+We do endorse the practice of patching tube; we sell patch kits for two dollars, individual patches for thirty cents, and tubes of vulcanizing fluid for three dollars.
+However, we do not offer patching as a service (and even if we did, it would cost more than a tube).
+Most flats can be fixed by cleaning the tire and installing a new tube, sometimes we also need to replace other things like your tire (options start around $20), rim tape (four dollars), or a rubber rim strip (just a buck).

 Brake adjust or pad replacement: $6-$15.
 Price is for labor only, per wheel.
 Rates vary based on brake system type (Caliper, linear-pull, cantilever, disc).
-Keep in mind that rim brakes depend on a wheel with correct bearing and spoke tension.
+Bear in mind that sometimes brake problems go beyond the pad, like issues with hubs and spokes and cables and housing.
+(Oh my!)
 Brake pads start at $6/wheel for rim brakes and $14/wheel for discs.

 Bearing adjust: $8-$15.
 To extend the lifetime of your bicycle’s components (and your own), bearing systems (headset, hubs, bottom bracket) must be at the proper tension.
-This is not a simple torquing of bolts, but a precision threshold adjustment that often requires special tools.
+This is not a simple torquing of bolts, but a precision threshold adjustment that often requires special tools and experience.

 Wheel true or spoke replacement: $12-$20.
 The laws of the universe dictate that, occasionally, through no fault of your own, you will lose a sock, forget somebody’s birthday, or break a spoke.
 While we can’t help with the first two, we can with the latter.
-Spokes start at $0.75.
-If you’ve broken more than three or your rim is bent, we recommend replacing or re-lacing the wheel (see below).
+Spokes start at $1.
+If you’ve broken more than three spokes, or if your rim is bent, we recommend replacing or re-lacing the wheel (see wheel building, below).

 Minor Tune: $59.
 A great option for a bike that’s been in storage for awhile or a new-to-you bike that could use a professional once-over.
 This service includes checking bearing tension, truing both wheels, adjusting brakes and derailleurs, checking torque spec on all fittings, and some cleaning.